Gerry Glasco: College assistant (2009–2017)

-Louisiana (2018–present)
+Louisiana (2018–2024)

 After firing former head coach Michael Lotief for alleged abusive conduct, the University of Louisiana at Lafayette hired Glasco as head coach for the Louisiana Ragin' Cajuns softball team on November 20, 2017.
 At the time of his hire, Glasco had been associate head coach at Auburn.
 In his first season as head coach, Glasco led Louisiana to a 41–16 record, including a 3–2 record in the NCAA Tournament that had both a 5–4 upset win and loss in the regional final to host LSU.
 The 2019 season ended in similar heartbreak after Louisiana defeated Southeast Missouri State and Ole Miss in the Oxford Regional to lose to Ole Miss 1–5 and force a game 7.
 In the game 7, the Cajuns would rally back from a 0–3 deficit to be 4–3, then eventually lose when Ole Miss would score 2 in the 7th inning.
 Following a shortened 2020 COVID-19 season, the Cajuns would repeat back-to-back as both conference regular season and tournament champions with appearances in the 2021 Baton Rouge Regionals and the 2022 Clemson Regionals.

+Glasco finished his tenure with the Louisiana Ragin' Cajuns, where he compiled a 300–88 record in seven years, securing five Sun Belt Conference regular-season titles and advanced to the NCAA Tournament each year.

+Texas Tech (2025–present)

+On June 20, 2024, Glasco was named the head coach at Texas Tech.
+During the 2025 NCAA Division I softball season, the Red Raiders advanced to the 2025 Women's College World Series for the first time in program history.

 Professional

 Glasco has been a head coach with National Pro Fastpitch (NPF) three times, first for USSSA Pride in 2014 then the Scrap Yard Dawgs in 2017, and again for USSSA Pride in 2019.
 All three teams won the NPF's Cowles Cup championship.
-Glasco also currently serves as the head coach for the Smash It Sports Vipers, a team in the Women's Professional Fastpitch league, an offspring of the NPF.
+Glasco also currently serves as the head coach for the Smash It Sports Vipers of the WPF an offspring of the NPF.